 Twenty adults experiencing homelessness were interviewed.
 They reported 25 hospitalizations and over 50 ED visits in the year before the study.
 The mean age of these participants was 40 years old.
-The majority were male, non-Hispanic White, had a high school education,
+The majority were male, non-Hispanic White, had a high school education, and had been homeless on multiple occasions (see Demographic results, group 1).

-Health questions, group 1 (N = 20) (Continued)
+Health qu estions, group 0 1 (N = 20) (Continued) Dentition issues 15 (75%) edentulism broken teeth tooth extractions cavities inherited bad teeth methamphetamine dental disease limited access dental care access

-Dentition issues

-- edentulism

-- broken teeth

-- · tooth extractions

-- cavities

-- inherited bad teeth

-- methamphetamine

-- dental disease

-- limited access

-- · dental care access